 Successful Healing and Return to Work

-- Report all incidents to your supervisor as early as possible, even if you aren't
+- Report all incidents to your supervisor as early as possible, even if you aren't certain

-and increase costs of the claim.
+costs of the claim.

 - Provide complete and accurate information and maintain communication with your workers’